 Out at the pot farm, there were a bunch of firemen and police - and the whole operation seemed toast.
 Julian and Ollie ran into a mine on the way back, killing Ollie, badly injuring Julian, and totalling his Stern Morgan bike.
 There was a swastika carved into a tree nearby.
 The club then regrouped.

 Caine spotted the meth trailer over the county line, and called it into the sherriff - noting by the fumes that they were cooking meth at the time.
 Meanwhile, Fi, Flora, and D used the excuse of going to visit Brand in the hospital in Palo Alto to go down to Fresno on the trail of Mark Englewood - at the same time as Randy went AWOL on a similar mission independently.

 Randy spotted Dell on a shop overlooking Englewood's church, and went to talk to him.
-Eventually, D, Fi, and Flora killed Englewood in his house, and dumped his head at the church - with the appearance of a Mexican gang killing.
+Deirdre was spotted by Englewood tailing him - but she wiled her way into his house - where he tried to seduce her, and she killed him with the help of Fiona and Flora.
+The three of them then dumped his head at the church - with clues giving the appearance of a Mexican gang killing.

 On the way back from Fresno, an ATF SUV pulled the ladies over, and a female officer asked them to talk in a nearby restaurant.
 She gave them an envelope of pictures along with her card, indicating that she would want money to pay her off.
 Randy killed off one of the next leaders of white power who showed up after Englewood's funeral - making it look like an accident, even though no one believes that.